DjangoCRM/info/docs/index.md

 **The proprietary framework was not intentionally created**: everything is built using the popular Django framework.
 CRM also takes full advantage of the Django Admin site, with documentation all contained on a single web page!
 Client Relationship Management software is built for individual use by businesses of any size or freelancers and is designed to provide easy customization and quick development.
 Access to the company's business data remains solely under its control.
-**This CRM is ideal for businesses that want full control over their CRM solution without vendor lock-in.**
+**This CRM is perfect for businesses that want full control over their CRM solution without vendor lock-in.**

 ---